wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rest_api_examples/securing-rest-apis.md

 Configuring the user store:

 1. Create your user store and host it because WSO2 Micro Integrator does not include a default user store.
-2. Once hosted, configure the following properties in the `MI_HOME/conf/deployment.toml` file with your user store's details.
-For this sample, we configure a read- only LDAP user store.
+2. Once hosted, configure the following properties in the `MI_HOME/conf/deployment.toml` file with your user store details.
+For this sample, we configure a read-only LDAP user store.

     ```toml
     [user_store]